act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 ## Applicability

-This rule applies to any [document element][] if it is an `html` element for which one of the following is true:
+This rule applies to any [document element][] if it is an `html` element for which all of the following are true:

 - The [document element][] has a `lang` attribute with a value that is a [valid language tag][]; and
 - The [document element][] is in a [top-level browsing context][]; and